 - We really wished we’d known this, because our hotel owner was purchasing our tickets for us to get from him later (we would have double-paid if we’d stayed).
 If you want to do this, either get your tickets ahead and bring them with you, or just wait and they’ll let you purchase them in the park.

-- They only do Petra by Night three days a week (currently Monday, Wednesday, & Thursday); make sure you check the website to make sure it hasn’t changed
+- They only do Petra by Night three days a week (Monday, Wednesday, & Thursday when I visited); make sure you check the website to make sure it hasn’t changed

 - Tickets are 17 JOD per person (kids 10 and under free), and you can buy them from Visitor Centre shops, local tour agencies, or your hotel front desk.
 Any of them is a good option, they cost the same no matter what.